llm-d/llm-d-model-service/docs/developer.md

 ## Local Execution

-You can run the ModelService controller locally operating against the cluster defined by your current Kubernetes configurtion.
+You can run the ModelService controller locally operating against the cluster defined by your current Kubernetes configuration.

 ```shell
 make run EPP_CLUSTERRROLE=pod-read
 ```

 You can now create `ModelService` objects.
 See [samples](https://github.com/neuralmagic/llm-d-model-service/tree/dev/samples) for details.

+To avoid long image and model downloads, you can create dummy model services such as those in `samples/test`.

 ## Running in a Cluster